 I watch today’s protests and feel very old, very frustrated, and very discouraged.
 I watched the same explosions and protests in the 1950s, 1960s, and 1970s.
 The same explosion of despair and rage, the same fear and panic, the same, the same, the same.
 A lot has changed.
 Huge numbers of blacks have become accepted members of mainstream America and mainstream America has become multiracial.
 Everything has changed; nothing has changed.
 How can that be?

 For me, the answer lies in polarization.
-My maxim: people who interact only with those like themselves become increasingly ignorant of and hostile to those who are different.
+My maxim: people who interact only with those like themselves become increasingly ignorant of and hostile toward those who are different.
 Over the same period, I’ve watched economic, racial, political, and religious groups become sealed off cells, banging against each other, reciting the same slogans over and over, gaining nothing.
-Ugly and uglier until it explodes once again.
+Become ugly and uglier until they explode once again.

-I’m sick of Tea Partiers insisting everyone can make it if they work hard enough, then refusing to hire minorities because only whites work hard enough.
+Traditional conservatives continue to insist everyone can make it if they work hard enough, then refuse to hire minorities because only whites work hard enough.

-Anyone caught listening to anyone of a different group is liable to expulsion.
+Anyone caught listening to or speaking with someone of a different group is liable to ostracized.
 Those who repeat the same stale, time-worn slogans are “sticking to their guns,” “know their own minds.” stalwart heroes of the battle.”
-The celebration of closed minds.
 Everyone is frustrated that they never get anywhere; no one sees that they’ve locked themselves into their own stale fortresses.